CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9B - Solar Eclipses.md

 </table>
 </div>

-The relevant Besselian elements for this time (calculated in the previous example) are given here:
+The relevant Besselian elements (calculated in the previous example) are given here:
 ```math
 \begin{align}
 a &= 17\degree\:35'\:2.58''\\